swcarpentry/2013-10-09-canberra/05-shell/README.md

 # Basic Shell Commands
 ***

+[Explain Shell](http://explainshell.com/) is a really useful resource for pulling up help on shell commands in your browser.

 This is a quick cheat sheet to some of the commands we'll explore in the basic and advanced shell sections.

 ## 1. Shell Basics: